Saturday, September 24, 2022

 Everyone's Video and More, Raymond, WA-Open

-Film is Truth 24 Times A Second, Bellingham, WA-recently closed a month ago, collection has been donated as a whole to a local nonprofit to maybe reopen a similar venture.
+Film is Truth 24 Times A Second, Bellingham, WA-Closed in 2022, collection has been donated as a whole to a local nonprofit to maybe reopen a similar venture.

 Jim's Video, Kettle Falls, WA- Google lists them as temporarily closed.